-Now, this part of the Exception is partly relieved by the amendments.
+This part of the Exception is now partly relieved by the amendments.
 Where the requirements of the amended rules are met (where there are alternative sources of income, such as third party support, money borrowed on a mortgage, etc) there is no need to argue the existence of insurmountable obstacles.
-What is important, is that exceptional circumstances still have to be demonstrated and the financial requirements of the amended rules have to be met.
+Yet, exceptional circumstances still have to be demonstrated and the financial requirements of the amended rules have to be met.

 Who is affected by the changes?

 Although the wording of the amendments permits a variety of possible scenarios, we anticipate that the main impact will be for families with children who do not benefit from EX.1 either because the child is outside the UK, or because the child is not British or has not been in the UK for seven years.